hrkt/onigiribot/Readme.md

-# Onigiri Bot
+``# Onigiri Bot

-This repository contains my personal training assets for chat-bot development.
+This repository contains my personal training assets for LINE chat-bot development.

 ## how to run